parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.Saturation.Value    0.5

-This key specifies whether soil parameters for the VanGenuchten function are specified in a pfb file or by region.
+*integer* **Phase.Saturation.VanGenuchten.File** 0 This key specifies
+whether soil parameters for the VanGenuchten function are specified in a pfb file or by region.
 The options are either 0 for specification by region, or 1 for specification in a file.
 Note that either all parameters are specified in files (each has their own input file) or none are specified by files.
 Parameters specified by files are :math:`\alpha`, N, SRes, and SSat.
-Example Useage:

 .. container:: list